Pear0533/FromSoftMapConverter/README.md

-# DS3MapConverter
+# FromSoftMapConverter

-This is a small utility designed to allow for converting Dark Souls III map files to OBJ model file representations, while exporting textures in the process for easy visualization of map pieces and objects in 3D space.
+This is a small utility designed to allow for converting DS3/ER map files to OBJ model file representations, while exporting textures in the process for easy visualization of map pieces and objects in 3D space.